lecode-official/mvvm-framework/Documentation/Documentation.md

 # Introduction

-This MVVM Framework was build on top of [ReactiveUI](https://github.com/reactiveui/ReactiveUI).
-It enhances ReactiveUI with a lot of utility functions such as windowing and navigation services.
-This project aims at building on those features that [ReactiveUI](https://github.com/reactiveui/ReactiveUI) shines in and provide extra functionality to make implementing an application on the basis of the MVVM pattern easier.
+The MVVM Framework was build on top of [ReactiveUI](https://github.com/reactiveui/ReactiveUI).
+It enhances [ReactiveUI](https://github.com/reactiveui/ReactiveUI) with a lot of utility functions such as windowing and navigation services.
+This project aims at building on those features that
+[ReactiveUI](https://github.com/reactiveui/ReactiveUI) shines in and provide extra functionality to make implementing an application on the basis of the MVVM pattern easier.

 As stated above, the MVVM Framework builds upon the work done by [ReactiveUI](https://github.com/reactiveui/ReactiveUI).
 It adds several utility functions, such as application lifecycle management, navigation, and services most applications need.
 This makes it much easier to implement MVVM-based applications.
-Right now the project only supports WPF projects, but this might change in the future and may libraries for mobile applications may be added.
+Right now the project only supports WPF projects, but this might change in the future and libraries for mobile applications may be added.

 Please note that this documentation is very much a work in progress.
 New chapters will be added in the future.
-Right now the focus lies on perfecting the quick start, so that you are able to start using the project.
+Right now the focus lies on perfecting the quick start guide, so that you are able to start using the framework.

-This documentation aims at giving you an overview of the means this framework provides to increase your productivity when implementing an MVVM-based application.
+This documentation aims at giving you an overview of the means this framework provides to increase your productivity when implementing an MVVM-based applications.
+To get a quick look at the most important features, you should head over to the [Quick Start](https://github.com/lecode-official/mvvm-framework/blob/master/Documentation/QuickStart.md).
-You start with the [Quick Start](https://github.com/lecode-official/mvvm-framework/blob/master/Documentation/QuickStart.md) and dive deeper into the other parts of the documentation as you go.
+Once you have made yourself familiar with the basics and you want to dig deeper, then you should definitely check out the other parts of the documentation.

 # Table of Contents

 1. [Quick Start](https://github.com/lecode-official/mvvm-framework/blob/master/Documentation/QuickStart.md)
 2. Project Structure
 3. Application Lifecycle